Mail Us

 What Happens During the Procedure?

 You’ll lie on an examination couch with your legs supported.
-A speculum (similar to what’s used during a smear test) may be used to help insert the hysteroscope through the cervix into the womb.
-A small amount of sterile saline solution is used to gently open the womb, allowing the doctor to view the uterine lining clearly.
+A speculum (similar to what’s used during a smear test) may be inserted gently to help guide the rigid hysteroscope through the cervix into the womb.

 After the Procedure